Secondary Storage Devices of Computer

 • High Capacity: Secondary storage offers vastly larger capacities compared to primary memory and can store terabytes of data.

-• Persistence: Data and software does not need to be reloaded each time the system boots up.
+• Persistence: Data and software remain loaded without needing to reload each time the system boots up.

 • Portability: External and removable secondary storage options like USB drives facilitate easy transfer of data between devices.